scality/Zenko/docs/docsource/installation/configure/configuring_zenko.rst

 -------------------

-The options.yaml file is not present by default, but you added a simple one at Zenko/kubernetes/options.yaml when :ref:`deploying
+The options.yaml file is not present by default, but you added a simple one at Zenko/kubernetes/options.yaml when :ref:`deploying<create_options.yaml>`
-|product|<create_options.yaml>`. options.yaml is the best place to make all changes
+|product|. options.yaml is the best place to make all changes
 to your configuration (with one exception, nodeCounts).
 While it is possible to reconfigure any aspect of |product| or its attendant microservices from those services' base settings or in the |product| settings, it is better to make changes